Are you wondering when do Spider plants have babies?

 Therefore, if it's not growing new stems or babies, you should consider changing the soil.

-Prepare a fresh batch of well-draining soil and add to the pot.
+Prepare a fresh batch of well-draining soil and add it to the pot.

 Once you do that, you should wait for a couple of weeks to see the desired results.